Previous Topic

 Dead Load Completely Counteracts Overturning

 If a dead load is large enough to completely counteract overturning, there is no rotation and the rigid-body assumption breaks down.
 In this case we assume any load in addition to that needed to counteract overturning is passed to the level below as a line load and does not contribute to compressive stress at the end chords.
-This is true regardless of whether we are limiting the distance over which the dead loads act via the setting.
+This is true regardless of whether we are limiting the distance over which the dead loads act via the setting and loads are sent down for that reason as well..
+A setting allows you to specify that all loads on the wall are used to determine whether it completely counteracts overturing even when you are limiting the range over which the dead loads act in other circumstances.

 Examples with Uniform Line Loads

-The case of not completely counteracting overturning and completely counteracting overturning are illustrated in the subtopics.
-For simplicity, we will consider just dead loads without wind uplift, neglect forces from loads over adjacent openings, and assume uniform line loads at the top of the wall.
+The cases of not completely counteracting overturning and completely counteracting overturning are illustrated in the subtopics.
+For simplicity, we will consider just dead loads without wind uplift or vertical earthquake loads, neglect forces from loads over adjacent openings and from levels above,and assume uniform line loads at the top of the wall.
 Similar results occur for triangular and point loads, but with more complicated algebra.

-A more general conceptual model that includes wind uplift loads, loads over adjacent openings that concentrate as point loads at the end studs, hold-down or compressive forces that are transferred from upper levels, and line loads transferred from upper levels, is given in Effects of Wind Uplift, Upper Levels, and Adjacent Openings.
+A more general conceptual model that includes wind uplift loads and the vertical earthquake force Ev, loads and forces over adjacent openings that concentrate as point loads at the end studs, hold-down or compressive forces that are transferred from upper levels, and line loads transferred from upper levels, is given in Effects of Other Load Types, Upper Levels, and Adjacent Openings.